Surjective endomorphisms of projective surfaces: the existence of infinitely many dense orbits: Proof of Theorem and Corollary

-\begin{rem} The $X_r$ has at most one negative curve when $\dim Y = 1$: if $C$ is a negative curve, then the class $[C]$ and fibre class are the only two extremal rays in $\NE(X_r)$. \end{rem}
+\begin{remark} The $X_r$ has at most one negative curve when $\dim Y = 1$: if $C$ is a negative curve, then the class $[C]$ and fibre class are the only two extremal rays in $\NE(X_r)$. \end{remark}

-We need the following for the proof of Theorem~\ref{thm:not-pseudo-eff}.
+We need the following for the proof of \cref{thm:not-pseudo-eff}.

-\begin{thm}[cf.~\cite{meng2019kawaguchi}*{Theorem 5.4}] Let $f$ be a non-isomorphic surjective endomorphism of a normal projective surface with $K_X$ not being pseudo-effective.
+\begin{theorem}[cf.~\cite{meng2019kawaguchi}*{Theorem 5.4}] Let $f$ be a non-isomorphic surjective endomorphism of a normal projective surface with $K_X$ not being pseudo-effective.
 Then $X$ has only lc singularities.
 Replacing $f$ by an iteration, we may run an $f$-equivariant MMP